Topics Map > OS and Desktop Applications > Operating Systems > Windows

 - If your taskbar isn't hiding at the bottom of the screen, try moving the mouse to the right, left, and top edges, looking for the double-arrow.

-- Use the arrow keys to toggle between options and Enter to select the correct display mode.
+- Use the arrow keys to toggle between options and click Enter to select the correct display mode ("Computer Only" or "PC screen only").

-- Right-Click on the taskbar and select Properties.
+- Right-Click on the now-visible taskbar and select Taskbar Settings.

 - If explorer.exe is already running, select it and choose End Task before continuing on.